 What is the timeline for the Pay Review?

-The process will commence from Monday 20 September 2021.
-From this date, Heads of Departments (HoDs) will have 6 weeks to put forward recommendations for pay awards for individual employees as well as team awards within their area.
+The pay review processes commence annually each May and approved awards are implemented in the October payroll.
+From the start of the process, Heads of Departments (HoDs) have a 6-week window to put forward recommendations for pay awards for individual employees as well as team awards within their area.
 Individual staff may also approach their line manager to have a discussion around their pay which may also prompt a recommendation from the line manager to the relevant HoD.

 How will the recommendations be reviewed and approved?